jayvynl/django-clickhouse-backend/docs/Fields.md

 For example, UInt8 type is imported from `clickhouse_backend.models.UInt8Field`

-Both Nullable and LowCardinality are supported for all int types.
+Both Nullable and LowCardinality are supported for all integer types.

 All UInt types will have correct range validators.

 For example, `clickhouse_backend.models.UInt16Field` have a range from 0 to 65535.
-As a contrast, `django.db.models.SmallIntegerField` have a range from 0 to 32767, causing half range waisted.
+As a contrast, `django.db.models.PositiveSmallIntegerField` have a range from 0 to 32767, causing half range waisted.

 ### Float(32|64)